Rongberonger Korhi

 Rongberonger Korhi is a 2017 India-Bengali film written and directed by noted Bengali filmmaker Ranjan Ghosh.
 It is the director's second film, following Hrid Majharey.
-It was produced by Rupa Datta of Camellia Productions Pvt.
-Ltd.
+It was produced by Rupa Datta of Camellia Productions.

-Ghosh's mentor, 'Aparna Sen, was a creative consultant for the film.
+Ghosh's mentor, Aparna Sen, was a creative consultant for the film.
 She reportedly liked the concept of the different colours of money and was impressed with the screenplay.

 Rongberonger Korhi is an anthology of four short stories and the cast includes Rituparna Sengupta, Chiranjeet Chakraborty, Ritwick Chakraborty, Soham Chakraborty, Kharaj Mukherjee, Arunima Ghosh, Arjun Chakrabarty.

 Plot

 The plot includes four short stories, each representing a different colour of money.
 The following synopsis is resourced from the Habitat Film Festival site.

 Cast

 All the four stories have three principal characters.